 The IKEA Moheda

 Well we really liked the Manstad’s design, so we found the Moheda to have a bit of an identity crisis.
 The main problem was that IKEA tried to combine the Ektorp with the Manstad sofa bed.
 The end result was a combination of classic rounded arms sofa (Ektorp), mini pleated corners, and rounded arms that kinda offsets the structured look of the Manstad.
 Also, the Moheda sofa bed actually has six decorative cushions acting as back cushions.
 SIX!
 I dare you to wriggle into this couch and not make a mess.
 Like the previous Manstad, it also comes in two colour-ways; Brown and Grey-Blue.
-Someone please toss in some real back cushions and throw on a new slipcover!
+Someone please toss in some real back cushions and throw on a new slipcover for the Moheda Sofa Bed!

 Overall, it’s not as aesthetically pleasing as we’d like it to be.
 On the plus side, this was a more solid (structurally) and warmer choice when compared to the Friheten.
 The double arm support was a plus and one of the better options when designing a more traditional/classic living space.
 I can definitely imagine this sofa bed in a space where family truly live; where practical furniture, fully stocked bookshelves, complete with a cozy fireplace where the kids get some homework done.
 A space where it’s meant to be comfortable.